charleszxiong/matrix_product_states/README.md

 Work-in-progress implementation of matrix product state (MPS) algebras.

-Disclaimer: this package comes with absolutely no guarantee; please use at your own risk!
+This package comes with absolutely no guarantee.
+Please refer to the license page for detail.

 See
 ```